Frequently asked questions

 Complete and balanced’ means a dog food provides every essential nutrient a dog needs, in the correct amounts and ratios, for daily health.
 This includes proteins, fats, carbohydrates, vitamins, minerals and key amino acids such as taurine and methionine.
 Complete foods must meet recognised nutritional guidelines such as those set by FEDIAF, which outline the minimum and maximum levels of each nutrient for different life stages.
 Whether the recipe is plant-based or meat-based, it can only be labelled ‘complete and balanced’ if it meets these standards.

-Why are B Vitamins added to dog food, and why is B12 specifically important?
+Why are B vitamins added to dog food, and why is B12 specifically important?

 B vitamins play essential roles in energy metabolism, digestion, nerve function and overall health.
 They are added to all complete dog foods because processing and cooking can reduce their natural levels.
 Vitamin B12 is especially important because it supports healthy nerve function, red blood cell formation and normal digestion.
 While some B vitamins occur naturally in plant ingredients, B12 must be added because it is not reliably present in plants.
 Adding a stable, bioavailable form of B12 ensures the diet meets recognised nutritional guidelines such as FEDIAF and provides dogs with the levels they need for everyday health.
+It is not a requirement to state the amount of Vit B on dog food packaging, but we have included all the available levels of Vit B on our website.

 Why is Vitamin D3 added, and is it vegan?